 Notes payable, net - Notes payable includes building and loan acquisition costs incurred in connection with the mortgage note payable, secured by deed of trust on real property are being amortized over the remaining lives of the building or loan term.
-Amortization of loan fees is computed using the straight-line method over the life of the related loans, amortization expense amounted to approximately \$71,000 and \$73,000 for the years ended June 30, 2017 and 2016, respectively.
+Amortization of loan fees is computed using the straight-line method over the life of the related loans, amortization expense amounted to approximately \$2,600 for each of the years ended June 30, 2018 and 2017.